borkdude/jet/doc/query.md

 # Query

-NOTE: some parts of this query language may change in the coming months after it has seen more usage.
+NOTE: This query language may change in the coming months after it has seen more usage.
 Consider it experimental and not suited for production usage (2019-08-04).

-NOTE: in this document, the word list also applies to arrays and vectors.
+NOTE: In this document, the word list also applies to arrays and vectors.

 The `--query` option allows to select or remove specific parts of the output.
 A query is written in EDN.